Tanz0rz/haxe-fmod/extension/functions.md

 ## system_set3drolloffcallback
 <!-- System::set3DRolloffCallback -->
-Cannot be bound.
-FMOD runs the callback on its mixer thread, and no Haxe target can execute code there.
+verdict: cannot FMOD runs the callback on its mixer thread, and no Haxe target can execute code there.
 Channel.set3DCustomRolloff takes a curve of points instead, and the built-in rolloff modes are set through Channel.setMode and ChannelGroup.setMode.

 ## system_setadvancedsettings
 <!-- System::setAdvancedSettings -->
+verdict: bound
 haxefmod applies these before init from FmodSettings, which carries maxMPEGCodecs, maxVorbisCodecs, maxFADPCMCodecs, vol0VirtualVol, defaultDecodeBufferSize, profilePort, geometryMaxFadeTime, distanceFilterCenterFreq, and randomSeed.
 Zero or null keeps FMOD's default for a field.
 Read them back with StudioSystem.getAdvancedSettings() (unsupported in HTML5, returns null there).
 ```haxe
 FmodManager.Initialize({vol0VirtualVol: 0.001, randomSeed: 42});